 THE POLITICS OF OIL.
 The World’s disinfo is that supply & demand determine oil/gas prices.
 In reality, a large set of factors are involved.
 Demand has not decreased this year as prices decreased.
 My posts have disclosed the meaning of a no. of moves impacting oil, for instance, why Obama made a nuclear deal with Iran,…it took the sanctions off of Iran and now they are in the oil market attempting to regain their market share.
 (By the way, U.S. Senate is entirely skeptical of the treaty w/ Iran.)
 Iranian oil will help keep oil prices down.
 Saudi Arabia since Nov.
 2014 has been allowing oil prices to tumble.
 The direct victim of all these low oil prices is Russia, Venezuela and Algeria.
 (Low oil prices in 1986 directly contributed to the fall of the USSR.)
 But the low oil prices also impact the U.S.A. in a variety of ways.

 THE EFFECT ON AMERICA.
 America spends perhaps $1.5 billion per day for oil.
 For the USA, the “price of oil” is really a term that refers specifically to the price of WTI (which is Texas Light Sweet Crude oil).
 Other kinds & grades have other prices.
 In mid-March, 2015 WTI was at $44/barrel and on Aug.
 24, ’15 it was at a low of $38/barrel.
 North Dakota Bakken Shale oil, which is obtained by fracking, costs between $54-$79/barrel just to produce!
 So you can see why there has been a big American fracking bust with Marion & Dune Energy and others going bankrupt.
 100,000 shale oil workers were laid off, with more to follow.
+This can affect energy prices dramatically for American citizens, leaving them to look for low rate energy companies to combat the rising prices.
 Some of the more efficient hydraulic frackers will survive.
 And these bankruptcies also help Saudi Arabia.
 Their new American competition has just been seriously destroyed.

 THE EFFECT ON SAUDI ARABIA.
 Saudi Arabia in the short term is also hurting by allowing their own oil prices to be so low, but they are gaining a number of benefits in the long run.
 They help their ally America out by damaging the Russian economy.
 They get lots of oil sold before the global environmental laws cut back on CO2 emissions.
 They help protect their future oil sales to America by shutting down America’s producers.
 But Saudi Arabia can only continue losing short term profits for long term benefits for so long.
 Up to now they are replacing their short falls in profits by reaching into their reserves of money, but they can only do this for so long.
 True they can borrow, but that may not work in the long run.
 The Saudi royalty need to spend large sums of money on defense and social programs to stay in power.
 So at some point, they will decide they have got the benefits of the low prices, and then they will let it rise.
 Every $10/barrel rise is said to equate to a .25 cent raise at the gas pump in the USA.
 Now how fast and how high will it rise?